ogxd/gxhash/README.md

 ### Security
 GxHash is seeded (with seed randomization) to improve DOS resistance and uses a wide (128-bit) internal state to improve multicollision resistance.
 Yet, such resistances are just basic safeguards and do not make GxHash secure against all attacks.

+For use cases that require deterministic repeatability, you can disable random seeding with the feature "deterministic," but this of course disables DOS mitigation.

 Also, it is important to note that GxHash is not a cryptographic hash function and should not be used for cryptographic purposes.

 ## Usage